A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

-In our surveyed works, adaptive FEC is used in several works, like FRA-JSCC~\cite{wu2013joint} and GALTON~\cite{wu2015goodput} to find FEC redundancy, ADMIT~\cite{wu2016streaming} to adjust FEC redundancy and code rate, and BEMA~\cite{wu2016bandwidth} to set code rate and symbol size.
+Adaptive FEC is used in several of our surveyed works, like FRA-JSCC~\cite{wu2013joint} and GALTON~\cite{wu2015goodput} to find FEC redundancy, ADMIT~\cite{wu2016streaming} to adjust FEC redundancy and code rate, BEMA~\cite{wu2016bandwidth} { and~\cite{go2019hybrid}} to set code rate and symbol size.
 Moreover, MPLOT~\cite{sharma2008mplot} also adaptively chooses block sizes, considering the usage of large block sizes in order to reduce bursty loss for delay-tolerant applications.
 We also identified FEC usage in MRTP~\cite{mao2006mrtp}.

 Besides using FEC method, an adequate technique is also requested to distinguish losses due to traffic congestion with the ones caused by wireless channel disturbances and impairments.
 It is based on the fact that FEC redundancy in wireless lossy networks leads to better packet recovery; however, adding more FEC redundancy in a congested network worsens network situation since it pushes higher congestion and more losses~\cite{wallace2012review} due to bit stuffing operations.
 More technical details on packet loss differentiation are provided in Section~\ref{sec: Packet Loss Differentiation}.